Mean-square attractors for non-autonomous Caputo fractional stochastic differential equations: Introduction

 where

-is the memory kernel associated with the Caputo fractional substantial derivative, the positive parameter $\varrho$ governs the exponential decay rate of this kernel, thereby quantifying the fading influence of historical states on the current evolution.
-For this class of equations, we introduce for the first time the concepts of the Caputo mean-square random semi-dynamical system and the Caputo mean-square attractor, and establish sufficient conditions for the existence of the Caputo mean-square attractor.
+is the memory kernel associated with the Caputo fractional substantial derivative.
+The positive parameter $\varrho$ governs the exponential decay rate of this kernel, thereby quantifying the fading influence of historical states on the current evolution.

-\item [(2)]The second part presents a concrete example to illustrate the unified theory developed in the first part.
-To gain deeper insight into the dynamical behavior of the solutions, we focus on non-autonomous vector fields $g$ governed by a driving system $\{\vartheta_t\}_{t\in \mathbb{R}}$ on a compact base space $P$, i.e., in the form $g(t,x)=g(x,\vartheta_t(p))$ for some function of time $p\in P$.
-Specifically, we consider the following non-autonomous Caputo FSDE: